MasterPupoy/crusader-no-handbook/drafts/practices.md

 - further reading, https://mxstbr.com/thoughts/margin/ https://dev.to/seya/how-to-style-margin-with-react-8m9 altho articles mostly mention "margins", this also apply to most of other "layoutee" styles

 #### https://github.com/ftmobsquad/mdt-yougou/issues/1172

+#### do not branch to get away from errors, let it fail and handle in the caller
+avoid isolated `if` statements, isolated `if`s are those with no `else` pairs, instead of creating `if` clauses, or instead of introducing new expressions inside existing `if`s, prefer to let it fail but add proper handling somewhere the calltree (like with `try-catch` or with the `ResultType`), addition of `expressions/if` introduces more "silent failing unhandlelable scenarios" which we do not want in our system.
+Prefer to Fail early, then handle exceptions properly.